Introduction:-

 5- Are cheap AI glasses worth it?

-The $199 Xiaomi is tempting, but software bugs and limited English AI support make it frustrating.
+The sub‑$250 tier is tempting, but software bugs and limited English AI support can be frustrating.
 Spend at least $300 for a reliable AI glasses 2026 experience.
-The Brilliant Labs Frame at $249 is an exception if you don’t need a camera.
+The Brilliant Labs Frame at around $349 is an exception if you don’t need top‑tier camera quality.

 6- Will these glasses work with iPhone and Android equally?

 Meta Ray-Ban and Solos have near‑identical features on both.
-Google Glass EE 3 works better with Android (surprise).
+Enterprise devices like RealWear integrate best with managed Android fleets.
 Xiaomi’s best features are locked to the Mi Ecosystem on Android.